Galena woman facing multiple charges after car crash

 Authorities say Flickinger’s car veered partially off the roadway to the east and sideswiped a guardrail.
 The car veered back across the roadway to the west and crashed into a ditch.
 Flickinger was taken by an ambulance to Midwest Medical Center for treatment.
 The crash remains under investigation.

-Charges she is facing include improper lane usage, a driver under the influence, failure to reduce speed to avoid an accident, illegal transportation of alcohol, no insurance, and driving in the wrong lane.
+Charges she is facing include improper lane usage, driving under the influence, failure to reduce speed to avoid an accident, illegal transportation of alcohol, no insurance, and driving in the wrong lane.